kasavetova/Battleships/README.md

 ## Deployment

 ### Server
-For server deployment, please ensure the portNumber variable in Server.ServerMain.java in the Server package has been assigned to the correct port number.
+For server deployment, please ensure the portNumber variable in ServerMain.java in the Server package has been assigned to the correct port number.
-**To run the server, run the file Server.ServerMain.java** *Please note: there is no graphical interface for the server*
+**To run the server, run the file ServerMain.java** *Please note: there is no graphical interface for the server*

 ### Client

-For clients to connect to the server correctly, be sure the portNumber variable in Client.Player.java in the Client package has been assigned to the correct port number.
-To connect to a specific server ensure serverIP in Client.Player.java contains IP address of the server.
+For clients to connect to the server correctly, be sure the portNumber variable in Player.java in the Client package has been assigned to the correct port number.
+To connect to a specific server ensure serverIP in Player.java contains IP address of the server.
 To connect to a local server keep serverIP = "localhost";
-**To run the client, run the file Client.Player.java**
+**To run the client, run the file Player.java**

 ## Game Instructions
 *Please note: A server must have already been started before running the client.
 Otherwise you will get a 'Connect to Server' error when trying to enter a username.*

-1. Run Client.Player.java
+1. Run Player.java
 2. You will be met with a screen to enter a username; this will be used to identify yourself throughout the course of the game.
 3. Once a valid username is entered, you will now be able to see all active users (those not in a game already) and can request